 For all his eccentricity and obscuration, Itten succeeded in developing a rational system to examine paint mixes, contrasting and complementary colours, and effects due to simultaneous contrasts and relative size of colour areas.
 His system, though based on a colour-music code and infused with mystic meaning, provided a painterly working method of considerable value.
 The theories of teachers such as Joseph Albers were partly grounded in Itten's work and many later painters were, directly or indirectly, indebted to Johannes Itten.
 Colour music made an important, if obscure, contribution to colour theory but had its most enduring value when mystical tendencies were subordinated to formal requirements - as was the case with Itten's useful colour system.

-The rationalizing tendency of early twentieth-century European art had a lasting currency.
+The rational strain of early twentieth-century European art had a lasting currency.
 Stress on formal values enabled artists to investigate new directions and to apply their results to architecture, painting and design.
 Exceptional circumstances at the Bauhaus between the two Wars promoted the style, which diversified and flourished, eventually to become an international movement.
 By 1929, modernism had arrived in Sydney at an exhibition in Burdiken House, showing interior designs both old and new.
 Roy De Maistre, who lived and worked in the building, convened the show, designing one of the display rooms himself (a 'gentleman's bedroom').
 On its floor were contemporary rugs, imported from France, of many plain colours set within geometrical grids.
+(Their design can equally be compared to products coming from weaving workshop at the Bauhaus.)
 Similar designs would later appear in De Maistre's colour-music paintings - elongated rectangles of discrete colour, each shape bounded by ruled lines.

 De Maistre painted and studied informally in Paris while on scholarship overseas, exhibiting there in mid-1924.
 He might have seen a one-man show Kupka held in October that year: it is even possible De Maistre was one of the young students to take advantage of the older artist's open-studio policy.
 There, he could have seen works similar to "Cathedral" (below right) which may have influenced his later colour music paintings.
 Certainly, the works are stylistically similar with their vertical and diagonal organizations.
 Thematically, the link seems more tenuous at first, with their different musical and architectural titles.
 But Kupka himself provided a connection between these different subjects in 1923: